-7. Recognition and categories of abuse
+7. Recognition and Types of Abuse and Neglect

 - All staff in school should be aware of the definitions and signs and symptoms of abuse.
 There are four categories of abuse: - Physical abuse - Sexual abuse - Emotional abuse - Neglect - The most up to date definitions and possible indicators and signs of abuse are found in Appendix 2.
-Staff should also refer to Part 1 and Annex A within 'Keeping children safe in education' 2016 and 'What to do if you are worried a child is being abused' 2015. - Members of staff are made aware that child welfare concerns may arise in many different contexts, and can vary greatly in terms of their nature and seriousness.
+Staff should also refer to Part 1 and Annex A within 'Keeping children safe in education' 2016 and 'What to do if you are worried a child is being abused' 2015. - All members of staff are aware that abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label; in most cases multiple issues will overlap with one another. - Members of staff are made aware that child welfare concerns may arise in many different contexts, and can vary greatly in terms of their nature and seriousness.
 Children may be abused in a family or in an institutional or community setting, by those known to them or by a stranger.
 They may be abused by an adult or adults, or another child or children.
 Children may be abused via the internet by their peers, family members or by unknown and in some cases unidentifiable individuals.
 In the case of honour based violence, including forced marriage and female genital mutilation, children may be taken out of the country to be abused.
 An abused child will often experience more than one type of abuse, as well as other difficulties in their lives. - Abuse and neglect can happen over a period of time, but can also be a one-off event.
 Child abuse and neglect can have major long-term impacts on all aspects of a child's health, development and well-being. - The warning signs and symptoms of child abuse and neglect can vary from child to child.
 Children also develop and mature at different rates so what appears to be worrying for a younger child might be normal behaviour for an older child.
 Parental behaviours may also indicate child abuse or neglect, so staff should also be alert to parent-child interactions which are concerning and other parental behaviours.
 This could include parents who are under the influence of drugs or alcohol or if there is a sudden change in their mental health. - By understanding the warning signs, we can respond to problems as early as possible and provide the right support and services for the child and their family.
 It is important to recognise that a warning sign doesn't automatically mean a child is being abused.

-8. Staff induction, awareness and training
+8. Staff Induction, Awareness and Training